ebowwa/Resume-Generator/readme.md

-Figma removed dev mode, so i build this, simple resume generator with white text for LLM prompt injection
+Figma removed dev mode(for free users), so i build this, its a simple resume generator

+features:
+white text for LLM prompt injection